SummaryRead the full fact sheet

 Inattention criteria for diagnosing ADHD

-A child with symptoms of inattention will, on a regular basis:
+A child with symptoms of inattention may, on a regular basis:

 - not give close attention to details, or make seemingly careless mistakes in school work or other activities

 - have difficulty sustaining attention in tasks or play activities